Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 Like AWS and Azure, Google Cloud is now explicitly included as an authorized cloud for Oracle licensing.
 You can run Oracle workloads on Google Compute Engine VMs using your own Oracle licenses and apply the standard rule of 2 vCPUs per license with hyper-threading.

 In practice, GCP is similar to AWS/Azure in terms of BYOL, but you must maintain license compliance yourself.
-GCP offers Oracle VM images and documentation for running Oracle Database on Compute Engine.
+GCP offers Oracle VM images and documentation for running Oracle Database on Google Cloud Platform (GCP) Compute Engine.

 Still, there is no Google-managed Oracle database service (comparable to RDS) for which you could rent a license.
 It’s BYOL for Oracle software on GCP VMs.